-“I know I put you on the spot that day.
+“I know I put you on the spot that day, not to mention last year when I said it to you.
 You don’t have to feel obligated to say it back to me.
 I just wanted you to know how I feel.
 It’s okay if you aren’t ready.”

 I can’t help but let out a little laugh when he says that.
 It is totally something I would have said if the roles between us were reversed.

 “Michael, I mean it.
 I love you.
 A lot.
-When you said those words to me that night, I was just…scared.
+When you said those words to me back at the dorm, I was just…scared.
 I wanted to say it back to you, but I was afraid.
 The last time I said that to someone was Kendal, and you know how that turned out.”
 I pause for a moment.
 “I guess I just wanted to be sure.
 Then I talked to my mom and she made me realize that loving someone it is always a gamble.
 But,” I wrap my arms around him, “I think you are definitely worth it.”

 Before he is able to protest or say another word, I pull him toward me and press my lips against his.
 At once, he stops resisting and kisses me back.
 His lips feel warm in the cool breeze and I cling to him tighter.
 I feel his hand gently massage the skin of my lower neck, sending tingles down my spine.
 I am so lost in his kiss that I don’t know how long we stand like that before we finally pull away.
 The sky has darkened overhead and snowflakes are drifting gently to the ground.

-We both laugh and stand in the snow for minutes just smiling at each other and kissing softly.
+We both then laugh and stand for minutes in the snow just smiling at each other and kissing softly.

 “I’m sorry,” I say to him.